 Week night supper prep has to be speedy.
 Stir fries are easy to make, but with a fare bit of chopping.
-The secret to the best spicy beef stir fry lies in the tender marinated strips of beef.
+The secret to a good stir fry lies in the tender marinated strips of beef.
 This prime cut absorbs flavours easily and cooks in minutes.
 Rib eye and skirt steak are great alternatives or swap the red meat out for skinless chicken thighs.
-For the marinade I’ve combined Chinese five-spice with sesame oil, some chilli for heat and lime to provide a sour balance.
+For the marinade I’ve combined Chinese five-spice with sesame oil, chilli for heat and lime for that tart sour balance.

 Stir fries accept nearly anything a fridge clear offers up.
 I used carrots, sweet peppers and crispy kale.
 Mushrooms and beef are generally good together so I added these too. punnet of fresh mushrooms or dried shiitake mushrooms is another delicious option.
 Now for a sweet twist to the story.
 Fruit, particularly mangoes, are especially good with spicy foods.
 Think Asian, Indian and Mexican.
 A couple of months ago this lamb curry with mango atchar was voted best recipe in the South African Peppadew atchar challenge.

 Spicy beef stir fry